alzahraaltamimi/calculator/README.md

-Basic Calculator using HTML,CSS, and JS.
+simple Calculator using HTML,CSS, and JS.